PERFORMANCE 4/28/13

 and the Viewpoint Composers' Gamelan

-a community ensemble at Harvard University
+a student and community ensemble at Harvard University

 directed by Jody Diamond, Artist in Residence